flectra-hq/documentation-user/content/developer/reference/frontend/odoo_editor.rst

     We need the current instance of the Powerbox, which can be found in the current editor.
 In the `Wysiwyg class
     <{GITHUB_PATH}/addons/web_editor/static/src/js/wysiwyg/wysiwyg.js>`_, you
-    will find it as `this.odooEditor.powerbox`.
+    will find it as `this.flectraEditor.powerbox`.

     Now to open it with our custom "Document" command in a custom "Documentation" category:

     .. code-block:: javascript

-      this.odooEditor.powerbox.open(
+      this.flectraEditor.powerbox.open(
           [{
               name: _t('Document'),
               category: _t('Documentation'),